yuschick/horologist/README.md

 - **flyback** (*Boolean*): *Default: false* Set this property to *true* if the chronograph hands should return to their original positions and continue running when the reset button is pressed while the chronograph is running.

 ## Todo
-- [ ] Add retrograde functionality to the day and month indicators
 - [ ] Incorporate a split second (rattrapante) chronograph functionality
 - [ ] Allow passing an ID into the master Watch class